contentstack/hydrogen-contentstack-demo/README.md

 This TypeScript demo adopts many of Hydrogen's [framework conventions and third-party libraries][hydrogen-framework].
 If you've used Hydrogen then you should hopefully feel at home here.

-For all the inventory data, shopify's storefront API are only used.
-For other marketing data like banner, footer links, etc.,  Contentstack-sdk is used.
+Shopify's Storefront API is exclusively utilized for accessing all inventory data.
+However, for other marketing data such as banners, footer links, etc., the Contentstack SDK is used.

+To retrieve inventory data and content from the Shopify store, users should create content pages by navigating to Online Store -> Pages -> Add page.
+They should create the page's content type and add entries accordingly.

 # Fetching Contentstack data